hasufell/hasufell.github.io/posts/2024-05-07-ultimate-string-guide.md

     - [WindowsPath](https://hackage.haskell.org/package/filepath-1.5.2.0/docs/System-OsPath-Windows.html#t:WindowsPath)

 If we delve more into filepaths, there are actually even more, e.g. strongly typed filepaths.
 But those are out of scope.

-## Which String type to pick

-In this section, we will examine each string like type and what its properties and use cases are.
-`String` was already discussed and we don't recommend it, so it's omitted here.

 ### Text